Canada should have a zero-emission vehicle strategy, says Ontario GM dealer | CBC News

-40 organizations ask Catherine McKenna to keep 'stringent' pollution standards for automakers
+40 groups ask Catherine McKenna to retain 'stringent' pollution standards for automakers

-Businesses and groups write letter asking environment minister to not be swayed by U.S.
+Businesses and groups ask federal environment minister to not be swayed by U.S. shift

 A group of 40 organizations and businesses have written a letter to federal Environment Minister Catherine McKenna asking her to keep "stringent" pollution emission standards for automakers and move toward a zero-emission vehicle strategy.